xycabcd/jpm/README.md

 Use any compiler to build the source code with Java 17 and the classpath of the dependencies.

+## Pre-built binaries

+Binary will be avalible with a release.
+It is a archive file that contains a directory.
+The directory will contain a `jpm.jar` and a `lib` directory that contains other jars. `jpm.jar` and `lib` must be in the same directory at runtime.
+Run `java -jar jpm.jar` to run.

 ## Using JPM

 `org.codejive.jpm.Main` is the main class.
 The dependencies are needed to be included in classpath when running.